What are Long and Short Positions?

 Long Position: Buy Low, Sell High

-Purchasing assets in a long position are the action of buying shares of asset expecting the value of the asset will increase over time.
+Purchasing assets in a long position is the action of buying shares of an asset expecting the value of the asset will increase over time.
 It is a strategy where the person buys stocks at a low price and sells them at a high price.

 - Mr. X purchases 1000 shares at a closing price of $80 per share, which means 1000 * 80 = 80000.

-The gain of $5000 will be booked by the long position by Mr. X by using Buy low Sell high concept.
+The long position will book the gain of $5000 by Mr. X by using the Buy low Sell high concept.

 Short Position: Sell High, Buy Low

-It is the technique by which investor expects that the value of an asset will decrease for a short duration, perhaps in the next few weeks.
+It is the technique by which investors expect that the value of an asset will decrease for a short duration, perhaps in the next few weeks.
 In this process, the investor borrows the shares from the investment company to sell to another investor.
-Companies have a large number of shares on hand or borrow from other company to provide loan to an investor.
+Companies have many shares on hand or borrow from other companies to provide loans to an investor.
 However, an investor returns the shares they borrow.
-The main intent is to sell the stock at a higher price then buy them back at a lower price lately.
+The main intent is to sell the stock at a higher price and then buy it back at a lower price.

 - It is a hedging tool that reduces the overall market exposure of a portfolio.

-- It provides liquidity to the funds and adjusts the risk of the market conveniently.
+- It provides liquidity to the funds and conveniently adjusts the market’s risk.

 - Exposure to short and long positions can reduce a portfolio’s overall volatility.